bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * In [#7084](https://github.com/bevyengine/bevy/pull/7084) by @james7132, we altered how we're fetching resources from the World to minimize use of atomics in the stage, netting a 2% speedup.
 * In [#6988](https://github.com/bevyengine/bevy/pull/6988) by @kurtkuehnert, we changed our internal resource IDs to use atomically incremented counters instead of UUIDs, reducing the comparison cost of some of the branches in the stage.

 One other ongoing development is enabling the render stage to properly parallelize command encoding across multiple threads.
 Following [#7248](https://github.com/bevyengine/bevy/pull/7248) by @james7132, we now support ingesting externally created `CommandBuffer`s into the render graph, which should allow users to encode GPU commands in parallel and import them into the render graph.
-This is currently blocked by wgpu, which currently locks the GPU device when encoding render passes, but we should be able to support parallel command encoding as soon as that's addressed.
+This is currently blocked by wgpu, which locks the GPU device when encoding render passes, but we should be able to support parallel command encoding as soon as that's addressed.

 On a similar note, we've made steps to enable higher parallelism in other stages of the rendering pipeline. `PipelineCache` has been a resource that almost every Queue stage system needed to access mutably, but also only rarely needed to be written to.
 In [#7205](https://github.com/bevyengine/bevy/pull/7205), @danchia changed this to use internal mutability to allow for these systems to parallelize.
 This doesn't fully allow every system in this stage to parallelize just yet, as there still remains a few common blockers, but it should allow non-conflicting render phases to queue commands at the same time.